jrm-sb/GOAP/README.md

 # GOAP
-Very simple implementation using Breadth-First Search (BFS).
+Very simple implementation of GOAP using A*

 Work in progress:
-- Add A* algorithm
 - Consider sorting hashed strings to have a deterministic result no matter the order of the states
 - Allow types other than bool for world states